Kramin42/Kramell/dieselrobin/rules.md

 Combos  which force a certain playstyle or set of circumstances are interesting to play solo, but can be frustrating (or boring, in the case of overpowered combos) in an ad-hoc team environment.
 Combos of the latter nature may be replaced at the discretion of the organizers.

-In addition, some number of randomly chosen combos may be replaced.
-All replacements will come from the oldwon pool.
+Once you have signed up to a team (see below) you can nominate a combo in `##dieselrobin` with:

+	$nominate <combo>

 **Time Frame**

-The competition will start on a Friday at 19:00 UTC and will end 16 days later on Sunday at 19:00 UTC.
+The competition will start TBA and will end 16 days later.
 Any games still in progress will be scored as if they died of old age at that point.
 The start and end times will be posted in `??dieselrobin[4]`